Zam0un/Zam0un/README.md

 ## Full Stack Web Developer

 I love technology and everything that needs a computer to do it.
-I was majoring in electrical engineering when I decided to study web development, and even then I'm more and more passionate about the field.
+I decided to study web development, and even then I'm more and more passionate about the field.

 I am very communicative and I love to learn something new.
 I am currently looking for a job as a developer in a company that can inspires me to do my best and that can grow together as a team.